cloudbees-days/devoptics-workshop/value-streams.md

 * https://github.com/cloudbees-days/helloapp-api
 * https://github.com/cloudbees-days/helloapp-nodejs

-Once that repository is forked:
+Once those repositories are forked:

 1. **IMPORTANT** Navigate back to the top-level of your **Team Master** and click on the folder with the same name as your **Team Master**.
 This is important if you want to use [Blue Ocean](https://jenkins.io/projects/blueocean/) to visualize the Pipeline runs, because only jobs under this folder will show up in Blue Ocean.<p><img src="img/intro/org_folder_team_folder.png" width=800/>
 2. Click on **New Item** in the left navigation menu - make sure that you are in the folder with the same name as your team, and not at the root of your Team Master  <p><img src="img/intro/org_folder_bluesteel_folder.png" width=800/>